If you haven't hiked Picacho Peak yet this year, this is the time.

 First, you have to pay a fee to Arizona State Parks, which goes to things like trail maintenance and ongoing investigations of the recently fired Parks director, Sue Black.
 The cost is $7 for a vehicle with up to four people, and $3 for walk-ups and bicyclists.
 Follow signs to the Hunter Trail parking area.

-As a frequent Camelback flier, I find Hunter Trail deliciously steep and relentless, like a good mountain trail should be, and have hiked it a couple of dozen times.
+Hunter Trail is steep and relentless, like a good mountain trail should be.
+I've hiked it a couple of dozen times.
 On a cool, overcast weekend day earlier this month, I made it to the 3,704-foot summit in 57 minutes with a brisk hiking pace.
 That's about 15 minutes slower than my Echo Canyon pace has been lately, but I lost a few minutes to rock climbing.

 As usual, Hunter gave the old legs a workout straight from the green flag, starting with long stair-steps like those on Piestewa Peak before reaching a number of short, uphill, patches of bare rock, which require more cautious foot placements.
 The rapid elevation gain reveals a breathtaking scenic view of the desert, and I'm breathing hard at this point, too, but feeling good.